-Wholesale bulk gross profit was \$10.6 million, and gross margin was 91%, compared to 97% in the previous quarter and 12% in Q1 2019.
-The improvement over Q1 2019 was due to significantly reduced cash costs to produce per gram sold of cannabis, which was the result of the Company's outdoor cannabis harvest in 2019.
+Wholesale bulk gross profit before FV adjustments was \$1.8 million, and gross margin before FV adjustments was 30%, compared to 91% in the previous quarter.
+The decline in gross margin was due to a lower average net selling price per gram sold of dried flower, and a higher cost of goods sold for cannabis extracts.